Popular juju man Paa Dogo in coma over broken heart

 Source: www.ghanaweb.com

-Papa Dogo, a popular juju man, is reported to have gone into a coma at the Effia Nkwanta Regional Hospital in the Western Region following a broken heart experience with a lady.
+Papa Dogo, a popular juju man, has gone into a coma at the Effia Nkwanta Regional Hospital in the Western Region following a broken heart experience with a lady, dailyguidenetwork.com reports.

 The said lady, a nurse, reportedly became mentally unstable after she found out that her boyfriend was cheating on her with her best friend.
 She was subsequently sent to Paa Dogo for deliverance since he is a specialist in that field.